 Greek or coconut yogurt to serve (optional)

-Tip: After you’ve made your porridge, don’t wait to soak your pan, do it immediately or your porridge will turn to cement.
-You have been warned).
+Tip: Don’t wait to soak your pan, do it immediately or your porridge will turn to cement.

 1. Put your frozen berries in a small saucepan with a tablespoon of maple syrup.
 Cook on a low heat with the lid on while you prepare your porridge.